Zigr/gptctl/README.md

 ### `chatgptctl config init`

-Initialize/create configuration file with defaults
+**Initialize/create** configuration file with defaults in a default location.
+But you can init as many config files as you want.
+Just pass the configuration file in ***config_file*** argument.
+NOTE: config files do not support inherited configuration values overrides.You simply create a new configuration.

 **Usage**: